-Context - Exploration of recreation opportunities is encouraged.
-Recreation opportunities are largely located in the urban centres.
-Current availability of managed recreation is limited within the Plan Area (Map 4).
-The Iron Horse Trail is a major recreation and tourism asset that connects both municipalities across the municipal boundary (Map 5).
-Both municipalities are partners of Northeast Muni-Corr Ltd., through which the Iron Horse Trail was acquired and developed.
+Context - Exploration of recreation opportunities is encouraged because current availability of managed recreation is limited within the Plan Area (Map 4).
+The area is well served by the Iron Horse Trail, a major recreation and tourism asset that starts within the Plan Area, Primula Natural Area within the Plan Area, and Whitney Lakes Provincial Park outside of the Plan Area (Map 5).